🤔 General

 How do I know you're the right doula for me?

 Some questions to ask yourself: Do you feel comfortable with me?
 Do you feel like I give you the space to voice your opinions and they’re honored?
 Do you think I am flexible and adaptable enough to move with you as you figure out your changing needs?
 Do you think I can emotionally support your experience?
 Do you feel like there is any cultural disconnect that would make working together difficult?
 Do you feel I can best support your identities?
 I am not the doula for everyone and that’s ok by me!
-I’m happy to refer you to a doula I think would be a better fit after consultation and knowing your needs.
+I'm happy to recommend other doulas who might be a better fit.

 Do you accept HSA/FSA as payment?